AdrianStudio/argocd-k3s-gitea/README.md

 My K3s cluster is built with 3 Raspberry Pis, a Pi-master, and 2 Pi-workers.
 Everything will be installed from the master downwards.

+**Why GitOps?
+The decision behind this setup**

+Managing a K3s cluster manually, applying manifests with kubectl, debugging errors through terminal output, tracking what's deployed where, gets complex fast.
+Every change requires direct cluster access, and there's no single source of truth for what's actually running.
+I implemented GitOps with ArgoCD and Gitea to solve this.
+Instead of running commands directly against the cluster, I define the desired state in a YAML file, push it to Gitea, and ArgoCD takes care of the rest.

+The real advantages this gives me day to day:

+_Visual deployment feedback:_ ArgoCD shows exactly what's happening during a sync, surfaces errors clearly, and confirms the health of every resource in the namespace
+_No direct cluster management:_ I don't create or delete namespaces, deployments, or services manually.
+Git is the only interface
+_Production-like workflow:_ the same GitOps principles used in real engineering teams at scale, running on Raspberry Pis

+This turns a homelab into something that operates like a real platform, where Git is the source of truth and the cluster reflects exactly what's in the repository at all times.

 ---

 **Step 1 - Create ArgoCD's namespace**